 “Why didn’t they just quit

-–when they first realized they had a problem-or how sad-it’s too as they didn’t get some help“.
+–when they first realized they had a problem-or how sad-it’s too bad they didn’t get some help”.
 Or the biggest one “Why doesn’t he just get a job in this thriving economy?”

-There isn’t one answer to all those questions, but that doesn’t stop us from seeing them as some sort of weaker species.
+There isn’t one answer to all those questions, but that doesn’t stop us from seeing them as some sort of weaker or immoral breed.

-As we drive past quickly; thankful to not be under pressure to look at them and face the stark reality of our society- along with the relief of the burden of NOT having to decide to give them something-. (“Because we all. know what they’ll spend it on) or ( “the news stories have proven some are scammers”).
+As we drive past quickly, we are thankful to not be under pressure to look at them because that would mean to face the stark reality of the “failings” of our society.
+This comes with the relief of the burden of NOT having to decide to give them something-.
+(Because we all. know what they’ll spend it on) or (the news stories have proven some are scammers.)

-So we gladly drive by, with an exhale & pull out our phone to see what we’ve missed.
+So we gladly drive by, with an quick exhale, then pull out our phone to see what we’ve missed in those few moments of awkwardness.

-What will make us laugh or who liked our last post.
+Back to what will make us laugh or who liked our last post.
+Back to what to make for dinner.

-Or we reach for the chocolate covered pretzels to let that delicious fructose melt on our tongue signaling those endorphins to release the dopamines so that the serotonin in our brains will make us happy.
+Or we reach for the chocolate covered pretzels full of delicious fructose that melts on our tongue signaling those endorphins to release the dopamines so that the serotonin in our brains will make us happy.

 Hmmm.
 Same process, different ‘drug’.